youyou learn how to choose the best cameras

-Field of view, light, height, angle, temperature among many other are factors that make a professional camera installer consider and determine what cameras to use, therefore the different Camera features like Variable Focus, Night Vision, Wide Ange Lenses, Ultra low light Sensors, Resolution and more make security cameras to be different from each other even when their Color, Size, and Shape can look the same.
+Variables like location, light, height, angle, temperature among many other are factors that make a professional camera installer consider and determine what cameras to use, therefore the different Camera features like Variable Focus, Night Vision, Wide Ange Lenses, Ultra low light Sensors, Resolution and more make security cameras to be different from each other even when their Color, Size, and Shape can look similar.

-Shopping around for the cheapest home cameras will through you in online places where you will find a huge variety of shapes, features, technical specs and of course prices that often separate them very far one from the other, the bottom reason is that CCTV Cameras don’t work like our own eyes that can adapt automatically to every light change and environment, instead their own specific features make them unique for the conditions and environments of the specific surveillance project.
+Shopping around for the cheapest home cameras will throw you in places where you will find a huge variety of shapes, features, technical specs and of course prices that often separate them very far one from the other.

-- If your project is to install surveillance requires indoor cameras in an office, it is an easy and a no brainer decision, you can go with a low budget high definition camera and not to worry too much about night vision as long as the areas where they have to be placed aren’t too high, let’s say no more than 10’ high where you wouldn’t require powerful infrared.
+- If your project is to install surveillance that requires indoor cameras in an office, it is an easy and a no brainer decision, you can go with a low budget high definition camera and not to worry too much about night vision.
+As long as the areas where they have to be placed aren’t too high you won’t need any special lenses.

-- If what you need is Home outdoor Cameras, then it will be important to choose cameras IP66 rated for outdoor and if your house is a one floor choose cameras that will cover at least 20’ to 40’ Infrared night vision.
+- If what you need is Home outdoor Cameras, then it will be important to choose cameras IP66 rated for outdoor and you will need to verify the infrared coverage in feet to cover the close surrounding area.

-- When you need to install warehouse CCTV Cameras either indoor or outdoor, you might need cameras IP 66 outdoor rated, at least 50’ of night vision coverage, and at least 3 megapixels resolution.
+- When you need to install CCTV Cameras for a warehouse, either indoor or outdoor, you might need cameras IP 66 outdoor rated, at least 150’ of night vision coverage, and you will be good with 3 megapixels resolution.

-When calling a Security Camera installation Company to have them walk through your property, tell them what areas are critical to cover and let them know clearly what you expect, that way the estimate that you will receive will work towards the real solution you are looking for.
+Call a Security Camera installation Company, have them walk through your property and tell them what areas are critical for you to cover, let them know clearly what you expect, that way that way they can work towards your needs and give their own input.

 Everybody asks for Face Recognition and Car Plate reading

-If your project is not specific for a Home Community Surveillance with a Gated entrance, and instead you are working on a small budget, an honest camera installer will tell you right away the huge price differences that those two features imply and the conditions to accomplish the purpose, but if your Camera Company offer you those specific features along with a low-price camera system, it is a clear sign that you are not choose the best one.
+If your project is not specific for a Home Community Surveillance with a Gated entrance, and instead you are working on a small budget, an honest camera installer will tell you right away the huge price differences that those two features imply and the conditions to accomplish the purpose, but if your Camera Company offer you those specific features along with a cheap camera system, it is a clear sign that you are going to make a wrong decision.